 As Eskom’s energy availability factor (the difference between the maximum availability and all unavailabilities) fell to 50.4% in December, setting off the increased levels of load shedding since then (there have been no days without load shedding in 2023 so far).

-But what is the impact on the different sectors likely to be, and on the economy overall?
+But what are the real effects of load shedding on different industries, and the South African economy overall?
 Ayan Ghosh, investment strategist at Investec, has done some work on the topic.

 We expect SA’s real GDP to grow by 0.3%, with a risk of an even lower number, due to the ongoing impact of load shedding, with grid constraint as the key concern to increased energy procurement.